CME Certification Jointy-Provided by the Center for Continuing Education

 • Increase my competence in treating hyperlipidemia.

-• Develop a plan to better educate my patients on the possible health benefits of treatment of GERD and other GI abnormalities.
+• Develop a plan to better educate my patients on the current cancer screening guidelines.

 • Develop a better plan for pain management in my difficult patients.

 It is the policy of the Center for Continuing Education at Tulane University Health Sciences Center to plan and implement all of its educational activities in accordance with the ACCME's Essential Areas and Policies to ensure balance, independence, objectivity and scientific rigor.
 In accordance with the ACCME’s Standards for Commercial Support, everyone who is in a position to control the content of an educational activity certified for AMA PRA Category 1 CreditTM is required to disclose all financial relationships with any commercial interests within the past 12 months that creates a real or apparent conflict of interest.
 Individuals who do not disclose are disqualified from participating in a CME activity.
 Individuals with potential for influence or control of CME content include planners and planning committee members, authors, teachers, educational activity directors, educational partners, and others who participate, e.g. facilitators and moderators.
 This disclosure pertains to relationships with pharmaceutical companies, biomedical device manufacturers or biotech firms.
 Any real or apparent conflicts of interest must be resolved prior to the educational activity.
 Disclosure of off-label, experimental or investigational use of drugs or devices must also be made known to the audience.